vyadh/nutest/README.md

 ## Roadmap

 - Handle output from before/after all (ignore it?)
-- Show fuller error text when not a matching error
 - Test execution of external tools wrt to terminal output
   - This might need to be flagged to run in a separate process?
 - Fluent assertion module with pluggable matchers.
 - GitHub Actions for nu-test itself
--
 - Test report in standard format (cargo test JSON or nextest / JUnit XML)
 - Generate test coverage (in llvm-cov format to allow combining with Nushell coverage)